datalorax/equatiomatic/README.md

 status](https://travis-ci.org/datalorax/equatiomatic.svg?branch=master)](https://travis-ci.org/datalorax/equatiomatic)
 <!-- badges: end -->

-The goal of equatiomatic is to reduce the pain associated with writing code from a fitted model.
+The goal of equatiomatic is to reduce the pain associated with writing LaTex code from a fitted model.
 At present, only `lm` models are handled, but the hope is to expand to a greater number of models in the future.

 ## Installation